Close Alert Banner

 Children's Services Early Learning Updates

 The Children’s Services Division is committed to keeping licensed child care operators apprised of changes impacting licensed child care services in Durham Region.
 See below for the most recent Early Learning updates.
-Current licenses can access previous editions in the Operator Portal.
+Current licenses can access previous editions in the Chlid Care Operator Portal.

-• Early learning update - December 16, 2022
+• Early learning update - April 25, 2025

-• Early learning update - December 5, 2022
+• Early learning update - March 27, 2025

-• Early learning update - November 16, 2022
+• Early learning update - February 25, 2025

-• Early learning update - October 14, 2022
+• Early learning update - January 29, 2025

-• Early learning update - September 15, 2022
+• Early learning update - December 16, 2024

 Operating licensed child care

-Opening a child care centre
+Opening a licensed child care program

 All staff working in licensed child care in Durham Region may access professional learning opportunities through Resources for Child Care Professionals.
 Licensed child care centres are able to seek access to Special Needs Resourcing agency support to help create inclusive child care environments for children with special needs and concerns in child care.